The Circle of Chaos

 System:

+The Player spends 8 points of Energy/Blood and makes a successful roll.
 Projecting or reading thoughts are separate rolls.
-They are the same skill, but much like you cannot breath in and breath out at the same time, telepathically reading or placing thoughts requires separate actions.
+They are the same skill, but much like you cannot breath in and breath out at the same time, telepathically reading or placing thoughts requires separate actions, using this same skill a second time.
 The vampire must declare which they will attempt to perform before they make their roll.
+The Player makes a successful roll, modified by their Mental Skill and Mental Attack.
+The target may choose to defend by rolling against the vampire Player's roll, modified by the target's own Mental Defense.

 If the mortal target makes their roll and successfully defends against this mental attack, the vampire fails to read the person's mind and the target is none the wiser.
 If the vampire is attempting to place a thought into the mind of the mortal, the target will recognize that the aberrant thought is not their own, but the target does not know from whence it came.
 The mortal may be puzzled or confused by the thought, then simply dismiss it as an odd experience.
 They might consider it as the results of too much wine, drugs or lack of sleep and think on it no more.